clairetn/katacoda-scenarios/ifb-unix/session01/step-Getting_help.md

 FILE is also optional but one may also be interested to list a particular folder (e.g. `Data`) as we did in the previous step.

-The DESCRIPTION section explains all the options associated to the command.
+And the DESCRIPTION section explains all the options associated to the command.

 >> What is the meaning of the option `-l` of the `ls` command?<< ( ) list directory contents